Exploring weight initialization, diversity of solutions, and degradation in recurrent neural networks trained for temporal and decision-making tasks: Results

-In these set of tasks, the network has to perform different binary inspired operations with temporal stimuli at the input (or inputs) with the result of changing or not the level of the output state.
-The input or inputs are square signals with a duration of 20 mS and Gaussian noise of 10\% of the total amplitude.
-We considered as our data set random time series of 200 mS length with or without a stimulus at the input.
-When the task is between two stimuli, these are simultaneous in time.
-The network has to decide the state of the output which matches the training set rule en each considered task.
-In each of the following tasks, we described the rule that used as target to the output.
+the network has to perform different binary-inspired operations with temporal stimuli at the input (or inputs). {As a result, the output will switch to a High value or keep a Low value} depending on the task and the presented input(s).
+The input stimuli are square signals with a duration of 20 ms and Gaussian noise of 10\% of the total amplitude.
+We considered our input data set random time series of 200 ms length with or without a pulse.
+For two-input tasks, the corresponding input pulses (if both are present) are simultaneous in time.
+The network has to decide the state of the output, which {should match} the training set rule for each considered task.
+We used 50-unit networks, and all networks were able to successfully reproduce all tasks after training.